vdesabou/kafka-docker-playground-docs/docs/playground topic produce.md

 🏋️ Record size in bytes, eg. 1048576 for 1MB

 📢 If size is \> 1Mb, --producer-property max.request.size and topic max.message.bytes will be automatically set to support the record size.

+Note that --no-null will be used when this option is set

 | Attributes      | &nbsp;
 |-----------------|-------------